ni/nimi-python/docs/nidcpower/class.rst

+        .. note:: NI-DCPower uses the terms "source" and "output".
+However, while sinking with electronic loads and SMUs these correspond to "sinking" and "input", respectively.

-        .. note:: This property is not supported on all devices.
+            This property is not supported on all devices.
 For more information about supported devices and terminals, search Supported Properties by Device on ni.com

         .. note:: One or more of the referenced values are not in the Python API for this driver.
 Enums that only define values, or represent True/False, have been removed.